-In total, 472 (increase of one area of interest since the previous assessment) areas of interest were assessed in 77 countries, territories and areas.
-These areas were chosen from sub-administrative units of interest, such as areas of outbreak of COVID-19 or areas under lockdown/quarantine.
+In total, 473 areas of interest were assessed in 78 countries, territories and areas (an increase of one assessed area since last report).
+These areas were chosen from sub-national units of interest, such as areas of outbreak of COVID-19 or areas under lockdown/quarantine.
 Assessed areas consisted of cities, towns and regions.
 Cancellation of public events, school closures, restricted operating hours for public establishments and alternative working arrangements can be listed as restrictive measures imposed in these areas.

-Among the regions, the IOM region of Asia and Pacific continued to have the highest share of assessed areas (105 out of 472 assessed areas or 22%), closely followed by the IOM region of Central and North America and the Caribbean (102 out of 472 assessed areas or almost 22%).
+There was no change since last report among the regions.
+The IOM region of Asia and Pacific continued to have the highest share of assessed areas (105 out of 473 assessed areas or 22%), closely followed by the IOM region of Central and North America and the Caribbean (103 out of 473 assessed areas or almost 22%).
 The IOM region of European Economic Area followed with 17 per cent, IOM Region of Middle East and North Africa had 12 per cent and the IOM region of South-Eastern Europe, Eastern Europe and Central Asia had 10 per cent of the assessed areas (80, 58, 48 areas respectively).

 The type of restrictive measures being imposed on the assessed areas varied.
-In 45 per cent of assessed areas (213 out of 472 assessed areas, 28% decrease since the last assessment) public events were cancelled or postponed.
-Schools were closed also in almost 53 per cent of the assessed areas (294 areas, 15% decrease since the previous assessment).
-Restricted operating hours for public establishments (café, restaurant, etc.) and alternative working arrangements (working remotely, etc.) were in place in 46 and 45 per cent of the assessed areas respectively (215 and 214 areas respectively, almost 17% decrease for both).
-Movement outside home was restricted in 18 per cent of the assessed areas while lockdown or quarantine measures were enforced by police or military in 25 per cent of them (83 and 119 assessed areas, 37% and 27% decrease respectively).
-In the largest proportion of areas (36%) the expected duration of restrictions was 14 days to one month, followed by less than 14 days (21%) and one to three months (6%).
-However, in other 36 per cent of assessed areas, the expected duration of restrictions was unknown.
+In 51 per cent of assessed areas (243 out of 473 assessed areas, 2 p.p. decrease since the last assessment) public events were cancelled or postponed.
+Schools were closed also in almost 53 per cent of the assessed areas (249 areas, no change since the previous assessment).
+Restricted operating hours for public establishments (café, restaurant, etc.) and alternative working arrangements (working remotely, etc.) were in place in 44 and 45 per cent of the assessed areas respectively (209 and 211 areas respectively, almost no change for both).
+Movement outside home was restricted in 16 per cent of the assessed areas while lockdown or quarantine measures were enforced by police or military in 24 per cent of them (74 and 112 assessed areas, almost decrease of one p.p. in both).
+In the largest proportion of areas with an expected duration of restrictions (36%), was 14 days to one month, followed by less than 14 days (21%) and one to three months (5%).
+However, in other 37 per cent of assessed areas, the expected duration of restrictions was unknown.